If you're familiar with my cheesecake recipes then you would notice that I use digestive biscuits a lot for the base of my cheesecakes.

 What Is It?

 To make things short, I always reply to comments either on our YouTube channel or website that it's just a type of biscuit that here in Europe we typically use for the base of our cheesecakes since graham crackers are extremely difficult to find.

 Digestive biscuit is originally from Scotland and it's a semi-meal and semi-sweet biscuit.
 It is said to help with digestion, thus its name but I can't personally say if it really does help or in what way.

 Where Can I Find Them?

-Here in Europe you can basically find digestive biscuit everywhere under many brand names.
+Here in Europe, you can basically find digestive biscuits everywhere under many brand names.
 I usually buy mines from my local supermarket.

 If you want to buy it online, here's a brand (affiliate link) that's known for it.
 And nope, this post unfortunately is not sponsored by them.